*Please note: RSPB visitor centre is currently closed, however the car park and trails are open.*

 This wetland reserve is ideal for all the family (including dogs) as the trails, birdwatching hides and visitor centre are all easily accessible.

-The reserve has an outdoor natural play area, an accessible trail and run events suitable for the whole family as well as daily drop-in kids’ activities, pond dipping and bug hunting (April to October).
+The reserve has an outdoor natural play area, an accessible trail and also runs events suitable for the whole family as well as daily drop-in kids’ activities (April to October).

-While you’re here, look out for otters, and pop into the visitor centre for a light snack or a browse in the shop which has an array of bird feeding products, books, gifts, clothing, toys, binoculars and telescopes.
+While you’re here, pop into the visitor centre for a light snack or a browse in the shop which has an array of bird feeding products, books, gifts, clothing, toys, binoculars and telescopes.

 Visitor centre open daily from 10 am – 5 pm (except for the 25-26 December and 1-2 January).
 Trails and hides are open at all times.